IBM-Cloud/docs/local/index.md

 #{{site.data.keyword.Bluemix_notm}} Local
 {: #local}
-*Last updated: 1 December 2015*
+*Last updated: 3 December 2015*

 {{site.data.keyword.Bluemix}} Local brings the power and agility of the {{site.data.keyword.Bluemix_notm}} cloud-based platform to your data center.
 With {{site.data.keyword.Bluemix_notm}} Local, you can protect your most sensitive workloads behind your company firewall, while staying securely connected and in sync with {{site.data.keyword.Bluemix_notm}} Public.
 {:shortdesc}

 IBM® uses cloud operations as a service to monitor and maintain your environment, so that you can focus on building apps and services that run on top of the environment.
 IBM also handles platform updates, so that you can focus on the business.

 {{site.data.keyword.Bluemix_notm}} Local includes a private, syndicated catalog that displays the local services that are available exclusively to you.
 It also includes additional services that are syndicated from and available for you to use from {{site.data.keyword.Bluemix_notm}} Public.
+The syndicated catalog provides the function to create hybrid applications that consist of public and private services.
+You have the option to decide which public services meet the requirements for your business based on your data privacy and security criteria.

 {{site.data.keyword.Bluemix_notm}} Local sits on a virtual machine that is behind your company firewall, so that you have the highest performing and most secure cloud infrastructure available to you.
 IBM installs, remotely monitors, and manages {{site.data.keyword.Bluemix_notm}} Local in your data center through IBM's relay technology.

-Relay is a delivery capability included with {{site.data.keyword.Bluemix_notm}} Local that enables IBM to automatically and consistently deliver updates to all local deployments, so that you always have an up-to-date, stable, and secure system.
-Relay achieves secure connectivity through an open, outbound SSL, VPN tunnel that originates from the inception virtual machine using certificates that are specific to each {{site.data.keyword.Bluemix_notm}} Local instance.
-The traffic on this tunnel is Urban Code Deployer automation for serving and maintaining the platform, compute resources, and services for your instance.

 ![{{site.data.keyword.Bluemix_notm}} Local overview](images/bluemixlocalarchitecture.png "Bluemix Local overview")